tyr-lang/tutorials/advanced/Extern/Readme.md

 ```

 Exercise: Write "Hello Tyr!" into a file hello.txt without using tyr.io.CFile.
-Hint: You should use tyr.io.CString to save you a lot of work.
+Hint: You should use tyr.io.CString to save some time.

 ## Next steps